-The liturgical tradition found in 2 Enoch can be viewed as a bridge that connects the early traditions about the sacerdotal duties of the patriarch found in 1 Enoch and Jubilees with the later Hekhalot and Shi'ur Qomah lore where references to the translated hero's priestly role are juxtaposed with his liturgical performances.
-Scholars have previously noted that Enoch's figure portraved in the various sections of 2 Enoch appears to be more complex than in the early Enochic tractates of 1 Enoch.
-85 For the first time, the Enochic tradition seeks to depict Enoch, not simply as a human taken to heaven and transformed into an angel, but as a celestial being exalted above the angelic world.
-In this attempt, one may find the origins of another image of Enoch, very different from the early Enochic literature, which was developed much later in Merkabah mysticism-the concept of the supreme angel Metatron, the 'Prince of the Presence'.86 The attestation of the seventh antediluvian patriarch as the celestial liturgical director in 2 Enoch gives additional weight to this hypothesis about the transitionary nature of the Slavonic account which guides the old pseudepigraphical traditions into the new mystical dimension.
-In this respect the tradition found in 2 Enoch 18 might represent an important step towards defining and shaping Enoch-Metatron's liturgical office in its transition to his new role as the celestial choirmaster.87 It is also significant that the
+The liturgical tradition found in 2 Enoch can be viewed as a bridge that connects the early traditions about the sacerdotal duties of the patriarch found in 1 Enoch and Jubilees with the later Hekhalot and Shi^cur Qomah lore where references to the translated hero's priestly role are juxtaposed with his liturgical performances.
+Scholars have previously noted that Enoch's figure portrayed in the various sections of 2 Enoch appears to be more complex than in the early Enochic tractates of 1 Enoch.
+86 For the first time, the Enochic tradition seeks to depict Enoch, not simply as a human taken to heaven and transformed into an angel, but as a celestial being exalted above the angelic world.
+In this attempt, one may find the origins of another image of Enoch, very different from the early Enochic literature, which was developed much later in Merkabah mysticism-the concept of the supreme angel Metatron, the 'Prince of the Presence'.
+87 The attestation of the seventh antediluvian patriarch as the celestial liturgical director in 2 Enoch gives additional weight to this hypothesis about the transitionary nature of the Slavonic account which guides the old pseudepigraphical traditions into the new mystical dimension.
+In this respect the tradition found in 2 Enoch 18 might represent an important step towards

+84 MS. V (VL 125), [Nr.
+3], fol.
+317.

-- 84. Himmelfarb, Ascent to Heaven in Jewish and Christian Apocalypses, p.
-40. - 85.
-Alexander, 'From Son of Adam to a Second God', pp. 102-104; Odeberg, 3 Enoch, pp. 52-63. - 86.
-P. Alexander observes that 'the transformation of Enoch in 2 Enoch 22 provides the closest approximation, outside Merkabah literature, to Enoch's transformation in 3 Enoch 3-13' (Alexander, '3 Enoch', p.
-248). - 87.
-It is intriguing that a similar or maybe even competing development can be detected in the early lore about Yahoel.
-Thus, Apoc.
-Abr.
-10.9 depicts Yahoel as the beginning of Enoch's liturgical functions in 2 Enoch is conflated there with the development of his new titles-offices as the Youth and the Servant of the Divine Presence which will later play a prominent role in the Merkabah passages pertaining to Metatron's liturgical actions.
+85 Himmelfarb, Ascent to Heaven in Jewish and Christian Apocalypses, p.
+40.

+86 Alexander, 'From Son of Adam to a Second God: Transformation of the Biblical Enoch', pp. 102-104; Odeberg, 3 Enoch, pp. 52-63.

+87 P. Alexander observes that 'the transformation of Enoch in 2 Enoch 22 provides the closest approximation, outside Merkabah literature, to Enoch's transformation in 3 Enoch 3-13'.
+Alexander, '3 Enoch', p.
+248.

+defining and shaping Enoch-Metatron's liturgical office in its transition to his new role as the celestial choirmaster.
+88 It is also significant that the beginning of Enoch's liturgical functions in 2 Enoch is conflated there with the development of his new titles-offices as the Youth and the Servant of the Divine Presence which will later play a prominent role in the Merkabah passages pertaining to Metatron's liturgical actions.

-one who is responsible for teaching 'those who carry the song through the medium of man's night of the seventh hour' (R. Rubinkiewicz, 'Apocalypse of Abraham', in OTP, I, p.
-694).
-In ch.
-12 of the same text Abraham addresses to Yahoel as 'Singer of the Eternal One'.
+88 It is intriguing that a similar or maybe even competing development can be detected in the early lore about Yahoel.
+Thus, the Apocalypse of Abraham 10:9 depicts Yahoel as the one who is responsible for teaching 'those who carry the song through the medium of man's night of the seventh hour'.
+R. Rubinkiewicz, 'Apocalypse of Abraham', The Old Testament Pseudepigrapha (ed.
+J. H. Charlesworth; New York: Doubleday, 1985[1983]), I, p.
+694. In chapter 12 of the same text Abraham addresses to Yahoel as 'Singer of the Eternal One'.